310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 {% bubble Mao %}
 Stop, it's embarrassing if you take me too seriously.
 Sorry if I sounded arrogant, I guess I got a little carried away after winning the SS…

-I’m getting too ahead of myself, when we’ve only just started with the main show--or rather, the battle.
+I’m getting too ahead of myself, when we’ve only just started with the main show—or rather, the battle.
 {% endbubble %}

 {% bubble Midori %}